binoyPeries/docs-choreo-dev/en/docs/consuming-services/consuming-a-service-apikey.md

 !!! note
     If the selected application is already subscribed to the chosen API, the subscription selection step will be skipped.
+    If multiple environments have been enabled for the API, then environment needs to be seletected during the API Key generation.

 Use this API Key to authenticate API requests by including it in the `api-key` header when invoking the API.